DaniPopes/foundry/doc/README.md

 Then, builder takes the output of the internal `Parser` and creates documents with additional information: the path of the original item, display identity, the target path where this document will be written.

 2. Preprocess

-The builder accepts an array of preprocessors which can be applied to documents produced in the `Parse` phase.
+The builder accepts an array of preprocessors which can be applied to documents produced in the parse phase.
 The preprocessors can rearrange and/or change the array as well as modify the separate documents.

 At the end of this phase, the builder maintains a possibly modified collection of documents.

 3. Write